Esma Sultan (daughter of Abdul Hamid I): Early life

-Esma Sultan was born on 17 July 1778 in the Topkapı Palace. her father was Abdul Hamid I and her mother was Sineperver Sultan.
+Esma Sultan was born on 17 July 1778 in the Topkapı Palace.
+Her father was Abdul Hamid I and her mother was Sineperver Sultan.
 She had an elder brother Şehzade Ahmed, two years older than her, a younger brother Mustafa IV, one year younger than her, and a younger sister Fatma Sultan, four years younger than her.
-She was nicknamed Küçük Esma (Esma the younger) to distinguish her by her aunt Büyük Esma (Esma the eldest).
+She was nicknamed Küçük Esma (Esma the younger) to distinguish her from her aunt Büyük Esma (Esma the eldest).

 In 1785, when she was seven years old, she had officially memorised the Quran, and her father celebrated the special occasion.

 In 1789, when she was eleven years old, her father died and she and her mother were sent to the old palace.
 Since Mustafa was only ten years old at the time of his father's death. Şehzade Selim ascended to the throne as Selim III as he was the eldest male member of the Ottoman Empire.

-Esma Sultan spend her time in her childhood by reading books, musical instruments and games, her mother, Sineperver, was most likely to manage these entertainments in her apartment.
+Esma Sultan spent her time in her childhood by reading books, playing musical instruments and games; her mother, Sineperver, was most likely to manage these entertainments in her apartment.